Bipolar Disorder

 Duration

-Lifelong condition requiring ongoing management
+Chronic lifelong condition requiring ongoing treatment

 Why Bipolar Disorder Happens